Sepsis and Pneumonia

 Sometimes we can prevent pneumonia.
 If you will have general anesthetic for surgery, you could be at risk for developing a bacterial pneumonia.
 To lower the risk, you will be encouraged to get up and out of bed after the procedure, even if you may not feel up to it.
 If you can’t get up and move around, you will be encouraged to breathe deeply and cough on a regular basis.
 This is to help keep your lungs clear.
 You might be given a device called an incentive spirometer.
 This small device encourages you to take deep breaths, to expand your lungs.

 There is a vaccine that can help prevent pneumococcal pneumonia, caused by Streptococcus pneumoniae.
-The CDC recommends that all adults over 65 and adults over 18 with certain risk factors receive the vaccine.
+The CDC recommends that all adults over 50 and adults over 18 with certain risk factors receive the vaccine, as well as children younger than 5 years or older children who may be at risk.

 There is also a vaccine for children to decrease their risk of developing one of four types of infections, including pneumonia: